Are Airline or Hotel Credit Card Points More Valuable?

 While there is subjectivity to this conversation, there is also the objective value of each points system.
 Keep in mind that none of the brands listed have publicly announced the value of their points.
 The valuations discussed below are estimated by various reward program experts.

-Hotel points are generally worth an average of .075 cents per point.
+Hotel points are generally worth an average of 0.075 cents per point.
 This is a rough average of all the major hotel rewards programs.
 World of Hyatt points are known for being much more valuable than this figure, while Hilton Honors points are typically less valuable because they are very easy to earn.

 Airline points are generally worth an average of 1.3 cents per point.
 Similar to the value of hotel points above, this is an average of the value of points across the major airlines, of which there are many.

 Now, given the math above, it is obvious to say airline points are more valuable.
-However, just because airline points are worth a piece more doesn’t mean you should automatically start earning these.
+However, just because airline points are worth a bit more doesn’t mean you should automatically start earning these.
 Choosing to earn airline miles or hotel points is a personal decision based on your needs and goals, so avoid jumping to airline miles just because they tend to be more valuable.

 How to choose between airline or hotel rewards

-If you are still torn in deciding between airline and hotel points, and you don’t want to open more than one credit card right now, here is how you can figure out which is more valuable to you.
-Simply look at where you are spending the most money and decide what you value more in regards to your travel experience.
+If you are torn in deciding between airline and hotel points, and you don’t want to open more than one credit card right now, here is how you can figure out which is more valuable to you.
+Simply look at where you are spending the most money and decide what you value more in regard to your travel experience.

 • If you spend a significant amount of money in categories such as restaurants, gas, or groceries, a hotel credit card with broad spending categories may suit you well.